Dag Hammarskjöld: Personal life

 In 1953, soon after his appointment as United Nations Secretary-General, Hammarskjöld was interviewed on radio by Edward R. Murrow.
-In this talk, Hammarskjöld declared:
+In the talk, Hammarskjöld declared:

 But the explanation of how a man should live a life of active social service in full harmony with himself as a member of the community of spirit, I found in the writings of those great medieval mystics [Meister Eckhart and Jan van Ruysbroek] for whom 'self-surrender' had been the way to self-realization, and who in 'singleness of mind' and 'inwardness' had found the strength to say yes to every demand which the needs of their neighbours made them face, and to say yes also to every fate life had in store for them when they followed the call of duty as they understood it.

 Hammarskjöld's only book, Vägmärken (Markings, or more literally Waymarks), was published in 1963.
 A collection of his diary reflections, the book starts in 1925, when he was 20 years old, and ends the month before his death in 1961.
 This diary was found in his New York house, after his death, along with an undated letter addressed to then Swedish Permanent Under-Secretary for Foreign Affairs, Leif Belfrage.
 In this letter, Hammarskjöld wrote:

 These entries provide the only true 'profile' that can be drawn ...
 If you find them worth publishing, you have my permission to do so.

-The foreword is written by the English poet W. H. Auden, a friend of Hammarskjöld's.
+The foreword is written by the English poet W. H. Auden, a friend of Hammarskjöld.

 Markings was described by the late theologian Henry P. Van Dusen as "the noblest self-disclosure of spiritual struggle and triumph, perhaps the greatest testament of personal faith written ... in the heat of professional life and amidst the most exacting responsibilities for world peace and order".
 Hammarskjöld wrote, for example: